 Many premature anti-Corbynites argued that the new and empowered Labour membership, after eight fruitless years of anti–New Labour lectures by dismal Gordon Brown and Ed Miliband, had embraced a sunk-cost approach and chosen a no-hoper, a dud, the anti–Tony Blair incarnate.
 As those astonishing weeks subsided, and Corbyn’s first two years brought unremitting bad news, their view was undisturbed.

-Labour’s poll ratings wilted, Corbyn’s own figures continued dire with the wider public, local and by-election results were patchy, bouts of internal feuding were legion.
+Labour’s poll ratings wilted, Corbyn’s own standing continued dire among the wider public, local and by-election results were patchy, bouts of internal feuding were legion.
 But the Corbyn takeover, or asphyxiation, of the party slowly consolidated.
 Today the leader can count on a membership more than doubled to half a million, a docile shadow cabinet, allies in control of the party’s main bodies, and a tight inner circle whose Seumas Milne and Andrew Murray are alumni of Britain’s illustrious pro-Soviet left.

 One group is an exception: Labour parliamentarians, of whom a majority saw Corbyn from the start as an ideological and electoral liability.
 His followers are working on that, planning to deselect the more recalcitrant MPs as part of a longer-term aim to make them all delegates of the popular (that is, activists’) will.